Research reveals role of protein complex in muscle weaknesses

 After this discovery, the scientists then went on to see if they could reverse the symptoms.
 They found that administering rapamycin to the mice returned the strength of their muscles to normal; rapamycin is known to inhibit mTORC1.
 Not only does this add further weight to the importance of mTORC1 to the process of autophagy, it also provides the basis for further investigations into how to regain muscle strength.

 Professor Markus Rüegg and his team believe that an overactive mTORC1 complex could also be linked to muscle weakness in humans as well as in mice, and further investigations are expected to come from this.
-It is hoped that new therapeutic approaches for counteracting muscle weakness as we age could then stem from this, helping those with muscle weakness use walk in baths more independently.
+It is hoped that new therapeutic approaches for counteracting muscle weakness as we age could then stem from this, helping those with muscle weakness use walk in baths and showers more independently.

 Image Credit: SashaW (flickr.com)